 The pineapple is a herbaceous perennial plant grown mainly in tropical areas worldwide.
 It requires three years from planting to replanting, during which time it produces two crops and requires larger amounts of nutrients.
-Pineapples can be grown once (a single cycle) or in one or more additional ratoon cycles.
+Pineapples can be grown once (a single cycle) or in one or more additional ration cycles.
 The cycles vary in duration, depending on the climatic conditions, the vigour of the plant material and the management of the cultivar.
 In commercial plantings, the plants are not allowed to produce more than 2 or 3 crops, due to a reduction in fruit size and uniformity.

 When smaller fruit are desired for the fresh fruit market, the crop may be 'forced' earlier than when larger fruit is required for canning.
 The larger the plant at the time of forcing, the greater will be the size of its fruit.

-Commercial plantations of 'Smooth Cayenne' and MD-2, the dominant pineapple cultivars grown commercially worldwide, are generally based on a two- or three-fruit crop cycle requiring approximately 32 or 46 months, respectively, for completion.
+Commercial plantations of 'Smooth Cayenne' and MD-2, the dominant pineapple cultivars grown commercially worldwide, are generally based on a two- or sometimes three-fruit crop cycle requiring approximately 32 or 46 months, respectively, for completion.
 Pineapples are planted all year round and forced 9-13 months after planting.
 Duration of the "plant" crop is usually 15-20 months from planting to harvest.
 In warmer, equatorial tropical climates, the crop may require only 11-14 months: 6-8 months for the vegetative phase and 5-6 months from forcing to harvest.
 After crop harvest, one or more suckers continue to grow to produce the ration crop average of about one fruit per plant with the high plant populations.
-Ratoon crops are forced five to seven months after the plant crops.
+Ratoon crops are forced five to seven months after the plant crop harvest.
+Fruit of ratoons is usually smaller, sweeter, less acidic, and more aromatic than fruit of plant crops.
 A second ratoon can be taken in a good field having adequate soil fertility and low nematode populations.
-Fruits are harvested year-round for the fresh market and canning operations.
+Fruits are harvested yearround for the fresh market and canning operations.